AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 E.g., a front-end with low-value transactions may display the Pending Chain, but a DEX bridge might wait to release funds until the transaction is in the Finalized Chain.

-In SPRTN v1.0.0 the committee will solely be responsible for building the Pending and Proven Chains.
+In Spartan v1 the committee will solely be responsible for building the Pending and Proven Chains.

-### SPRTN v1.0.0 Sequencer Selection
+### Spartan v1 Sequencer Selection

 The validator set will be selected by the multisig.